astroumd/lmtoy/docs/use_cases.md

 to make a "waterfall" plot and then based in visual inspection find regions with unusual signal or noise, and flagged them as bad based on some combination of time, frequency, and beam.
-For example, for SEQUOIA, we would display a 2-D image of the data for one beam with spectral channel running across the x-axis and time running down the y-axis.
+For example, for SEQUOIA, we would display a 2-D waterfall image of the data for one beam with spectral channel running across the x-axis and time running down (or up) the y-axis.

 The user would interact with this image by running a cursor over